 Terra Australis Incognita which means the Unknown Southern Land

 The ancestors of the Aborigines walked out of Africa around 60,000 years ago and migrated through India, Malaysia, Borneo, Papua New Guinea, and Timor before they were confronted by an ocean that separated Australia from the rest of the world.
-Since humans had not invented canoes and boats at this time it is uncertain as to how they crossed the ocean to Australia.
-It is most likely that they arrived here by accident, carried on a drifting debris or even by a tsunami which may have transported them clinging on to flotsam as it swept across the ocean.
+Since humans had not invented canoes and boats at this time, it is uncertain as to how they crossed the ocean to Australia.
+It is most likely that they arrived here by accident, carried on drifting debris or even by a tsunami which may have transported them clinging on to flotsam as it swept across the ocean.
 They had no idea where, in the world, they were.

-There is some evidence that fishermen and traders from Indonesia, India and China may have visited northern Australia for thousands of years.
+There is some evidence that fishermen and traders from Indonesia, India, and China may have visited northern Australia for thousands of years.
 This contact was sporadic and inconsequential to the Aboriginal way of life.
-The Dingo, the wild dog of Australia, may have first arrived in in Australia about 5,000 years ago during such visits.
+The Dingo, the wild dog of Australia, may have first arrived in Australia about 5,000 years ago during such visits.
 These early visitors never recorded their visits or had any knowledge of the vastness of Australia.
 They thought it was just another one of the many islands in the area.

 The Portuguese were the first great European explorers.
 They travelled the world in search of wealth and fortune.
-Having discovered a way to Asia through the Cape of Good Hope, they ventured far and wide in search of spices which were worth their weight in gold back in Europe.
+Having found a way to Asia through the Cape of Good Hope, they ventured far and wide in search of spices which were worth their weight in gold back in Europe.

-Portuguese sailors reached the island of Timor just 700 km from the Australia in 1515.
+Portuguese sailors reached the island of Timor just 700 km from Australia in 1515.
 So it is conceivable that they may have sailed along the coastline of Australia around that time.
 Some maps have been found which show parts of what appears to be the Australian coastline.
 But there is no definite proof that they did.

-In 1616 a Dutch sailing ship, Eendracht, on its way to Indonesia bumped into west coast of Australia.
-Captain Dirk Hartog landed at Shark Bay, on the Western Australian coastline, looked around didn't find anything interesting there.
-He nailed a inscribed pewter dish (now at the Rijksmuseum) to a post on top of a cliff to record his visit and departed.
+In 1616 a Dutch sailing ship, Eendracht, on its way to Indonesia bumped into the west coast of Australia.
+Captain Dirk Hartog landed at Shark Bay, on the Western Australian coastline, looked around and didn't find anything interesting there.
+He nailed an inscribed pewter dish (now at the Rijksmuseum) to a post on top of a cliff to record his visit and departed.
 He too did not realize that he had found Australia.
 This was the second recorded European landing in Australia.

 In 1642 a Dutchman named Abel Tasman sighted an island he called Van Diemen's Land.
 He did not realise that this island was a part of Australia.
 This island was later renamed Tasmania in honour of Abel Tasman.
 He also went on to discover New Zealand (this earlier name was reused by Able Tasman), Tonga Islands and Fiji.

-In 1770 an expedition from England lead by Lieutenant James Cook sailed to the south pacific on board the sailing ship Endeavour.
+In 1770 an expedition from England lead by Lieutenant James Cook sailed to the south Pacific on board the sailing ship Endeavour.
 They were supposed to make astronomical observations, but Captain Cook also had secret orders from the British Admiralty to find the southern continent.
 This expedition landed on the east coast of Australia on the 29th of April 1770.
 Cook first called this place Stingray Bay, then he changed it to Botanist Bay and finally called it Botany Bay because of all the strange and unusual plants there.

 Captain Cook was also the first European to visit the Great Barrier Reef.
-Actually he ran into it and damaged his ship pretty badly.
+Actually, he ran into it and damaged his ship pretty badly.
 He had to spend seven weeks repairing his ship.